Clearing Away of Old, Dead Parts of Self is the third in my 5-part autumn blog series on psychological shedding. The first two parts are linked here:

 For the next exercise, you’ll need nothing more than your own silence, and perhaps some good meditation music.
 Here’s one I listened to today, and there are several more on YouTube from which to choose.

 Taking in three good belly breaths that you exhale slowly, you’ll bring the image of the tree to mind.
 The tree is indestructible.
 Through all it endures, the tree survives.
 You survive.
 See your beautiful tree surrounded by the negative, rotten fruits you’ve dropped.
-Spend as much time with this visual image as you wish, perhaps looking closely at the fruits to really get clear on you’re about to sweep away.
+Spend as much time with this visual image as you wish, perhaps looking closely at the fruits to really get clear on what you’re about to sweep away.

 Remembering that nothing can harm your tree, allow an element: fire, water, wind, to slowly take form in the near horizon.
 Begin to feel it as it creeps closer.
 This is your anger, and it is fabulously healthy; for anger is the natural emotional response to injustice.
 The burdens we carried, the nonsense other people sought to instill, the old beliefs that we allowed to hold us back…these are deserving of our anger.